NullCGT/CrecelleHack/doc/variantfixes.md

   - Harmonic weapons now work differently depending on the type of harmony.
 Full details about this system can be found in doc/variantprops.md.
+  - Some monsters now harmonize with random areas, determined at the start of the game.
+  - Harmonizing monsters now gain special effects dependent on their monster symbol, rather than simply dealing double damage.
+    These effects are briefly described when farlooking a monster.
 - Made harmonic objects rarer.
 - Harmonic objects do not need to be identified to determine what they harmonize with.